 Classification of discontinuities.
 We now know what it means for a function to be continuous, so of course we can easily say what it means for a function to be discontinuous; namely, not continuous.
 However, to better understand continuity, it is worth our time to discuss the different ways in which a function can fail to be discontinuous.
-By definition, a function f is continuous at a point f in its domain if f is f in its equality fails to hold, then f is not continuous.
+By definition, a function f is continuous at a point a in its domain if $\lim{x \to a} f(x) = f(a)$.
+If this equality fails to hold, then f is not continuous.
 We note, however, that there are a number of different things that can go wrong with this equality.

-1. $\lim{x\to a}f(x)=L$ exists, but $L\neq f(a)$, or f(a) is undefined.
+1. $\lim{x\to a}f(x)=L$ exists, but $L\neq f(a),$ or f(a) is undefined.
 Such a discontinuity is called a removable discontinuity .

 A removable discontinuity can be pictured as a "hole" in the graph of f.
-The term "removable" refers to the fact that by simply redefining f(a) to equal L (that is, changing the value of f at a single point), we can create a new function that is continuous at x=a, and agrees with f at all $x\neq a$.
+The term "removable" refers to the fact that by simply redefining f(a) to equal L (that is, changing the value of f at a single point), we can create a new function that is continuous at x = a, and agrees with f at all $x \neq a$.